osm-merge/osm-merge/docs/mvum.md

 Cleaning up all the wrong reference numbers will make OSM the best map for road and trail navigation on public lands.

-#### Dixie National Forest

-In the current MVUM dataset for this national forest, for some reason a *30, 31, 32, 33, 34* has been prefixed to many of the IDs, making the reference numbers wrong.
-After staring at the original data file, I noticed these were all 5 characters long, and lacked a letter or a minor number suffix.
-Limiting the trigger to just that case seems to fix the problem.
-A *note* is added to any feature where the __ref:usfs__ is changed as an aid towards validation.

-#### Manti-LaSal National Forest

-In the current MVUM dataset for this national forest, for some reason a *5* or *7* has been prefixed to many of the IDs, making the reference numbers wrong.

-#### Fishlake National Forest

-In the current MVUM dataset for this national forest, for some reason a *4* or *40* has been prefixed to some of the IDs, making the reference numbers wrong.

-#### Mount Hood National Forest

-For some reason, some of the reference numbers have a *000* appended, making the reference numbers wrong.
-This applies to paved roads, not just remote jeep tracks.

 ### Doesn't Match The Sign